panoply/spx/readme.md

 ### Why?

 The landscape of pjax based solution has become rather scarce.
-The current bread winners either offer the same thing or for our use case were vastly over engineered.
-This pjax variation couples together various techniques found to be the most effective in enhancing the performance of SSR rendered web application which are fetching pages over the wire.
+The current bread winners tend to offer the same thing or for our use case were either over or under engineered.
+This pjax variation couples together various techniques found to be the most effective in enhancing the performance of SSR rendered web application that fetch pages over the wire.

 # Table of Contents